Carlyle considering senior Wall Street execs for CEO role - FT

 Washington-based Carlyle has been looking for a permanent chief executive officer "with a sense of urgency" since August after the then chief Kewsong Lee abruptly stepped down.
 According to a Reuters source, his exit was triggered by negotiations on a new contract over which he clashed with Carlyle's board.

-Carlyle, Citigroup and Morgan Stanley did not immediately respond to Reuters' requests for comment.
+Morgan Stanley declined to comment on the matter while Carlyle and Citigroup did not immediately respond to Reuters' requests for comment.

 Mason could not be reached for comment, while Pruzan did not immediately respond to a request for comment on LinkedIn.